ogbabydiesal/p5.spatial.js/README.md

     speed.y *= -1;
   }

-  // Draw a rectangle and move the sound source with it rect(pos.x, pos.y, 10, 10);
+  //Draw a moving rectangle and attach a sound source to it rect(pos.x, pos.y, 10, 10);
   spatSource.move(pos.x, pos.y);